 - The typical seed funding investment requirement for any one opportunity is likely to be in the range of £50k to £1m.
 Where possible the members’ investments will be leveraged by matched funding from public sector loans or equity investment, or via co-funding from other angel syndicates.

-- The Syndicate strives to present tax efficient investment opportunities which are eligible for schemes such as the HMRC Seed Enterprise Investment Scheme (SEIS).
+- The Syndicate strives to present tax efficient investment opportunities which are eligible for schemes such as the HMRC Seed Enterprise Investment Scheme (SEIS) and Enterprise Investment Scheme (EIS).

 The management company is responsible for managing the Syndicate’s finances and financial reporting.
-Copies of the board minutes and the Syndicate’s accounts are made available to all members.
+Copies of the Syndicate’s accounts are made available to all members.

 There is a secure Dropbox account through which all documentation is shared with members confidentially.

-The day-to-day administration of all the investment applications and the short-listing of suitable opportunities is carried out by a Gatekeeper appointed by the Management Company.
+The day-to-day administration of all the investment applications and the short-listing of suitable opportunities is carried out by the Management Company, as is the investment transaction process and portfolio management.

-The Syndicate has its own bank account into which membership fees are paid.
+Membership fees are paid into the Management Company’s bank account.
 All finances are then controlled and managed by the management company on behalf of the syndicate.

-A PDF copy of the full membership rules application pack can be downloaded below.
+A PDF copy of the membership rules can be downloaded below.